syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 </tr>
 </table>

-Refer to the following screenshot in which the Syncfusion.Xamarin.SfPopupLayout.Android package is highlighted:
+Refer to the following screenshot in which the Syncfusion.Xamarin.SfPopupLayout.Android package is highlighted.

 ![](GettingStarted_images/NuGetInstall.png)